What if you had a financial tool that helped cover your daily business expenses and stay on budget?

 Although charge cards offer more flexible spending limits across the board, credit cards tend to have more flexible payment terms.

 No matter how much you spend with your credit card during a given billing cycle, you’re only required to make the minimum monthly payment on your total balance.
 This amount may represent a mere fraction of the outstanding balance for each billing cycle.
 Any unpaid balance that’s rolled over to the next month is charged according to your interest rate.
+That interest rate is essentially the cost of borrowing money, which is what you do when you use a credit card to make purchases.

 Be warned, though: This feature makes it deceptively easy for cardholders to rack up debt on their account.
 If this cycle is perpetuated over a long period of time, your business can accrue exorbitant interest on that balance and potentially lower its credit score in the process.